What is the CRD? How it can help you research your broker

 It goes without saying that if you look at the CRD report for the broker you are thinking of hiring, and it reveals a multitude of customer complaints for many years and if the firm has paid out hundreds of thousands of dollars settling these claims and/or the broker has been fired a number of times for violating firm policy and/or the broker has filed personal bankruptcy one or more times over the years, you might reconsider whether you should give him your life savings.

 Yes, we have seen all of that on a single broker’s CRD.
+Do you and your family a favor and check these publicly available records before you turn over the family nest egg.

 There are over 5,000 registered broker-dealers in the United States.
 These firms range from the largest and most well known wirehouses, to large regional firms, down to the local broker-dealer that may have only one office.